AhmedElghoula/whatsupClone2/README.md

    ```

 3. **Set up your Firebase config**

-   - Create a Firebase project
+   - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
-   - Add your config to `config/index.js`
-   - Don't forget to enable Realtime Database and Authentication!
+   - Enable Realtime Database and Authentication
+   - Copy `config/index.template.js` to `config/index.js`
+   - Replace the placeholder values with your actual Firebase credentials

 4. **Configure Supabase for image storage**

-   - Create a Supabase project
+   - Create a Supabase project at [Supabase](https://supabase.com/)
+   - Create a storage bucket named "WhatsappCloneStorage"
-   - Add your Supabase credentials to the config
+   - Add your Supabase URL and anon key to `config/index.js`

 5. **Fire it up!**